-From reviewing service users' care records, it was good to note that service users had been supported to have an input into devising their own plan of care.
+From reviewing service users' care records and through discussions with service users, it was good to note that service users had been supported to have an input into devising their own plan of care.
 The service users' care plans contained details about their likes and dislikes and the level of support they may require.
-Care and support plans are kept under regular review and services users and /or their relatives participate, where appropriate, in the review of the care provided on an annual basis, or when changes occur.
+Care and support plans are kept under regular review and service users and /or their relatives participate, where appropriate, in the review of the care provided on an annual basis, or when changes occur.

-It was also good to note that the agency meets with individual service users on a monthly basis which enabled the service users to discuss the provisions of their care.
+It was also good to note that the agency had facilitated weekly meetings in each of the service users' homes.
+This supported service users to discuss the provisions of their care.
+Some matters discussed included: